saturnlighting/literature-review/README.md

 Benefits of cycling are well established in the literature.
-Cycling improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion; and it is more inclusive than private motorised modes, reducing inequalities (references needed).
+Cycling improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion; and it is more inclusive than private motorised modes, reducing inequalities (Oja et al. 2011).
 For this reason, cycling is encouraged.
 Yet, most people keep choosing to drive to cycle.